Fragility and resilience: the landscape of nonprofit financial health in the U.S.

 - The data on which this report is based comes from 315,700 Form 990 and Form 990-EZ IRS filings of public charities (as defined in subsection 501(c)(3) of the IRS code).
 We have used the most recent filing available to us, going back as far as fiscal year 2015 in some cases when necessary to maximize the record count and diversity of data.

-- Small organizations filing a 990-N were omitted as they do not report financial information.
+- Small organizations filing a 990-N were omitted as they do not report financial health information.
 Filings covering substantially more or less than 12 months were removed from the set, as well as those reporting negative values for total expenses or total revenue.
 Additional filters were applied to exclude organizations believed to be defunct or not in good standing with the IRS.

 - The data is presented as reported by the filers, other than occasional errors introduced in assimilation and processing.
 Numerous records have a total revenue amount that differs from the sum of its parts, although the difference is mostly small.
 Not all fields map well between form types—the closest available match has been made, sometimes requiring a combination of fields.